Spaceship Voyager investing review from an experienced and long-term investor. Is Spaceship investing safe and can this app help you learn to invest?

 Spaceship Voyager is a popular Australian micro-investing platform.
 With over 125,000 investors, Spaceship Voyager is one of the most commonly used investing platforms, giving investors a choice of three diversified investment fund offerings.
 With the ability to make regular deposits from your Australian bank account weekly, fortnightly or monthly, Spaceship is a pretty slick and simple way to start investing your money and get it working for you.
-Best of all, for balances under $5,000 it’s completely free!

 “Invest in your future, so you can live the life you want to live”Spaceship Voyager CMO